nix-community/robotnix/docs/src/installation.md

     ```console
     $ fastboot flashing unlock
     ```
     Select the option to unlock the device and confirm.
+This step effectively performs a factory reset, and will remove all user data from the device.

  4. Flash your custom AVB signing key using
     ```console